BlackApplication/Omni2FA/docs/ARCHITECTURE.md

 - **2026-05-20** — `.NET` physical layout updated to mirror the boundary: `Omni2FA.Core` and `Omni2FA.WebAuthn` moved from `.Net/src/` to `.Net/Core/`. `.Net/src/` now holds only ASP.NET-coupled adapters. `Omni2FA.sln` lives in `.Net/` root, references both folders.
 Rationale: makes the framework-agnostic boundary visible at the path level during code review.
 - **2026-05-21** — added section 8 "Configurability (binding)".
 Migration from custom 2FA implementations (starting with QRpark on v0.5) is a first-class scenario; no hardcoded magic strings in core, all collision-prone settings exposed via `Omni2FaOptions` or pluggable interfaces.
 Original "Why this matters" renumbered to 9, change log to 10.
 - **2026-05-21** — .NET dependency graph clarified: adapter packages (`Omni2FA.AspNetCore.EntityFrameworkCore`, future `Omni2FA.Dapper`, etc.) are **siblings**, all depending only on `Omni2FA.Core` plus their own infrastructure SDK.
 EF adapter no longer references `Omni2FA.AspNetCore`.
 Hosts can pull just the EF adapter without dragging in ASP.NET endpoints.
+- **2026-05-21** — pre-auth token transport principle recorded in section 7: Bearer-only by design through v1.x, opt-in cookie transport scheduled for v1.6 as a parallel option (not a replacement).
+Rationale: Bearer requires zero host config, behaves identically across every backend adapter, and keeps the OpenAPI contract free of cookie-policy concerns that belong to the host's session strategy.